Democratic, GOP Senate bargainers reach $10B COVID agreement

-WASHINGTON (AP) — Senate bargainers reached agreement Monday on a slimmed-down $10 billion package for countering COVID-19 with treatments, vaccines and other steps, the top Democratic and Republican negotiators said, but ended up dropping all funding to help nations abroad combat the pandemic.
+WASHINGTON (AP) — Senate bargainers have reached agreement on a slimmed-down $10 billion package for countering COVID-19 with treatments, vaccines and other steps, but both parties’ bargainers ended up dropping all funding to help nations abroad combat the pandemic.

+Yet a day after lawmakers announced the bipartisan accord, it was unclear Tuesday how quickly the measure might move through Congress.

 “Every dollar we requested is essential and we will continue to work with Congress to get all of the funding we need,” said White House press secretary Jen Psaki.
 “But time is of the essence.
-We urge Congress to move promptly on this $10 billion package because it can begin to fund the most immediate needs.”
+We urge Congress to move promptly on this $10 billion package.”

 Biden and Senate Majority Leader Chuck Schumer, D-N.Y., his party’s lead bargainer, abandoned Biden’s request to include $5 billion to help countries — especially poorer ones — where the disease is still running rampant.